 The appeal of the stock market is that it is the major financial investment talked about the most.
 The media uses it as a barometer of how the economy is doing.
 Investment advisors tout its overall growth and sustainability as a place to put your money.
 When compared to what banks offer in interest these days, it seems like a no-brainer to jump into the stock market where you can make “real money.”

 However, it is important to look at actual statistics and the story behind them to separate fact from propaganda.
-According to MeasuringWorth.com, is a nonprofit organization and represent some of the finest universities in the United States and Great Britain such as Harvard, Stanford, Oxford and Northwestern; here is a chart showing the actual growth rate of the stock market from 1914 through 2016 of the Dow Jones Industrial Average (DJIA.
+According to MeasuringWorth.com, is a nonprofit organization and represent some of the finest universities in the United States and Great Britain such as Harvard, Stanford, New York, Vanderbilt, Oxford and Northwestern; here is a chart showing the actual growth rate of the stock market from 1896 through 2017 of the Dow Jones Industrial Average (DJIA).
 The “S&P 500” was first reported daily on March 4, 1957, and the “NASDAQ” started on February 8, 1971.
 Both have produced similar annual growth rates.

 |From||To||Annualized Growth Rate|